Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_migrate.md

 Before performing a migration or upgrade procedure, you must:

 - Update your Transfer CFT to the most recent service pack version.
-- Back up Transfer CFT.
+- Back up Transfer CFT.
 - Set the Transfer CFT profile.
 - Stop the existing version of Transfer CFT and the UI server.